JamesWoolfenden/terraform-for-data/docs/lesson2.md

 If that is successful we can progress to our task.

-## Provisioning an VPC Endpoint for S3 - PrivateLink
+## VPC Endpoint for S3 - PrivateLink

 A provisioned PrivateLink means that all traffic is routed private to the endpoint rather than over the internet.